 Each team works closely with a senior consultant whose role is to guide the team and ensure that the client receives a quality consulting service.

 We have a "bench" of seniors who have expressed interest in serving the community and helping volunteer consultants learn new skills.
-Senior consultants are recruited directly by the Core Team from our professions or from successful consulting team members who qualify for this role.
-They must have 10 or more years of significant consulting experience and command credibility with clients as well as volunteer consultants.
+Senior consultants are recruited directly by the Core Team from our most tenured ODN members and from CCP team members whose proven CCP project performance qualifies them for this role.

-The Senior may directly lead the project or may ‘shadow’ an experienced Lead Consultant who serves as the team facilitator acts as the lead consultant and project manager.
-As a lead member and consultant to the team, The Senior provides coaching, mentoring, and problem solving assistance to the team.
-No project will be accepted without a committed Senior who has already met the client and agreed to lead the project.
+The Senior may directly lead the project or may ‘shadow’ an experienced Lead Consultant who serves as the team facilitator and acts as the lead consultant and project manager.
+In either case, the Senior provides coaching, mentoring and problem-solving assistance to the team.
+No project will be accepted with a Senior committed to lead or shadow the project.